tgross/blog.0x74696d.com/slides/flask-riak-sessions.md

 HMAC-signed client-side cookies store session data

 - data can be read by client unless cookie data is encrypted server-side first
-- data can't be undetectably tampered
+- data can't be undetectably tampered with
 - Flask ships with `itsdangerous` to do client-side session cookie

 # Presenter Notes